-[NOTE: It is not mandatory that the Agency issue an RFQ; the Agency
+NOTE: It is not mandatory that the Agency issue an RFQ; the Agency may elect to forego using an RFQ before issuing an RFP.

 (a) At a minimum, the RFQ shall describe the particular specialty desired, the qualifications the Contractor(s) must have in order to be considered, and the evaluation factors and their relative importance.
 The RFQ may require information including, but not limited to: the Contractor's particular capability to perform the required services; the number of experienced staff available to perform the required services, including specific qualifications and experience of personnel; a list of similar services the Contractor has completed, with references concerning past performance; and any other information necessary to evaluate Contractor qualifications.